kevinmsavsani/Document-Search-Engine/README.md

 Now you can chose option on your choice.

 For query:
-for search word simple give input your word example <algorithm>
+For searching word simple give input your word.

-for Search the Sentence input <your Sentence>
-for quotations input <"your quotation">
+For quotations give input as <"your quotation"> .

 Output:-
 It gives file name and line number containing your query.